Lee Francis

 Elias Lee Francis III (May 21, 1945 – July 7, 2003) was an American poet of Native descent, educator, and founder of the Wordcraft Circle of Native Writers and Storytellers.

 Early life

 Francis was born on May 21, 1945, in Cubero, New Mexico.
-He was one of five children of Elias Lee Francis II (1913-2001), who served as lieutenant governor of New Mexico from 1967 to 1971 and Ethel Haines Francis née Gottleib (1916-1991).
-His older sister, Paula Gunn Allen (1939-2008) was a professor of English and American Indian studies at University of California, Los Angeles and one of the foremost voices in Native American literature.
+He was one of five children of Elias Lee Francis II (1913–2001), who served as the 20th lieutenant governor of New Mexico from 1967 to 1971 and Ethel Haines Francis née Gottleib (1916–1991).
+His older sister, Paula Gunn Allen (1939–2008) was a professor of English and American Indian studies at University of California, Los Angeles and one of the foremost voices in Native American literature.
 Francis and his siblings were not enrolled in the Laguna Pueblo.

 Career

 Academic

 Francis earned his B.A. and M.A. degrees from San Francisco State University, and a PhD from the Western Institute for Social Research in Berkeley, California.
 Francis served as Visiting Associate Professor and Interim Director of Native American Studies department at the University of New Mexico, and the American Studies program at American University, where he also served as Director of the Washington Internships for Native Students (WINS) program.
 He also served as Director of the Pre-Engineering Intensive Learning Academy for Native students at California State University, Long Beach, Student Affairs Officer at University of California Santa Barbara, Associate Director of the Educational Opportunity Program at San Francisco State University, and Senior Faculty with Meta-Life Adult Professional Training Institute.